UmeshbabuB/EDA-Mandatory-Project/README.md

 # Machine-Learning--project
-EDA for Motor eletric
+EDA for Motor eletric.
-EDA for iris data
+EDA for iris data.
-EDA for Titanic dataset
+EDA for Titanic dataset.